Emergency Medical Technician (EMT) Training Course.

-Course Fees: €1,875 inclusive of all books, course materials.
+Course Fees: €2,175 inclusive of all books, course materials.
 Examination fees (currently €100) are not included and are payable directly to PHECC on completion of the course.
-Discounts are available to members of voluntary organisations - contact us for further information.
-A booking deposit of €400 is required to secure your place on the course.
-This deposit is non-refundable once the course commencement date is less than four weeks away.
+Discounts are available to eligible members of voluntary organisations - contact us for further information.
+A booking deposit of €1,175 is required to secure your provisional place on the course.
+This deposit is non-refundable/non-transferable once the course commencement date is less than four weeks away.

 Student Materials: Students on the course are issued with the following items:

 |-||Pocket Face Mask|

 Clinical Placements: Uniquely, we are able to offer our students placements on our own nationwide fleet of state-of-the-art ambulances, ensuring that students get time and opportunity to practice the knowledge and skills that they gain throughout the course.
 We also offer our students an additional forty hours of clinical placements (at no additonal cost), which can be invaluable in gaining a greater understanding of the function, role and mindset of a Pre-Hospital Practitioner.

 Once you have paid either the course deposit or course fee, you will be sent a copy of the Course Application Form.

 Garda Vetting Process: